 - 1. CIM (2014) definitions were followed for Mineral Resources. - 2.
-Mineral Resources are reported at a GT cut-off of 0.5 ft-% eU_3O_8 . - 3.
-A minimum thickness of 2.0 ft was used. - 4.
-A minimum cut-off grade of 0.02% e U_3O_8 (based on historic mining costs and parameters from the district) was used.

-- 5. Internal maximum dilution of 5.0 ft was used. - 6.
-Grade values have not been adjusted for disequilibrium - 7.
-Tonnage factor of 15 ft3/ton based on historical used by the mining operators was applied. - 8.
-Mineralized areas defined by isolated or widely spaced drill holes, or located within the area previously subject to past production were excluded from the estimate. - 9.
-Totals may not add due to rounding.
+Mineral Resources are reported at a GT cut-off of 0.5 ft.-% eU3O8. - 3.
+A minimum thickness of 2.0 ft. was used. - 4.
+A minimum cut-off grade of 0.03% eU3O8 based on historic mining costs and parameters from the district was used. - 5.
+Internal maximum dilution of 5.0 ft. was used. - 6.
+Grade values have not been adjusted for disequilibrium. - 7.
+Tonnage factor of 15 ft3/ton is based on the tonnage factor historically used by the mining operators in the area. - 8.
+Mineralized areas defined by isolated or widely spaced drill holes were excluded from the estimate. - 9.
+Numbers may not add due to rounding.

-RPA is not aware of any environmental, permitting, legal, title, taxation, socio-economic, marketing, political, or other relevant factors that could materially affect the Church Rock Mineral Resource estimate.
+RPA is not aware of any environmental, permitting, legal, title, taxation, socio-economic, marketing, political, or other relevant factors that could materially affect the Churchrock Mineral Resource estimate.